suppaduppax/dst-dedicated-server-scripts/README.md

 # dst-dedicated-server-scripts
-Helper scripts to run and manage Don't Starve Together dedicated servers
+A collection of scripts to run and manage Don't Starve Together dedicated servers

+## Quick start guide
 Clone the repo to your system.
 All directories in these instructions will be in the users home directory.
 `git clone https://github.com/suppaduppax/dst-dedicated-server-scripts`